 Economics Fellow awarded prize for ‘outstanding’ work with students

-St John’s academic nominated by undergraduates for going ‘over and above’ in her role
+St John’s academic rated highly for going ‘over and above’ in her role

-Dr Petra Geraats, University Associate Professor in Economics, and St John’s College Lecturer and Director of Studies in Economics, has won the prize for Best Overall Teaching Performance in a new annual awards programme.
+Dr Petra Geraats, University Associate Professor in Economics, and St John’s College Lecturer and Director of Studies in Economics, has won a prize for Best Overall Teaching Performance in a new annual awards programme.

 The Faculty of Economics Awards 2024-2025 honours academics and professional staff who have made an exceptional contribution, over and above expected in the role, this past academic year.